thestalkers/policies/sites/com-github-docs-pt-site-policy-content-removal-policies-guide-to-submitting-a-dmca-takedown-notice.md

-Guia para Enviar uma Notificação de Remoção da DMCA - GitHub Docs
+Guide to Submitting a DMCA Takedown Notice - GitHub Docs

 [Skip to main content](#main-content)